 This year’s medalists joined a distinguished roster of past winners that includes architects Ludwig Mies van der Rohe, I.M.
 Pei, Frank Gehry and Maya Lin; seven former and current U.S. Supreme Court justices; former U.S. Secretary of State Warren Christopher; Wendy Kopp, founder of Teach for America; Alan Greenspan, former chairman of the Federal Reserve; former Secretary of Homeland Security Janet Napolitano; and several former and current U.S. senators, including John Warner, George Mitchell, Daniel Patrick Moynihan, Sam Nunn and James H. Webb Jr.

 While on Grounds, the recipients of the Thomas Jefferson Foundation Medals each gave a public talk in their field of expertise.
 To see the complete schedule of events, please click here.

-In addition to the presentation of the Thomas Jefferson Foundation Medals, U.Va. plants a tree in celebration of an individual who has made a significant contribution to the University.
-This year, U.Va. will pay tribute to Jay Klingel and his 35 years of outstanding service to the University community.
-This event is open to the public.
-To read more about Jay and the tree planting ceremony, please click here.
+In addition to the presentation of the Thomas Jefferson Foundation Medals, UVa plants a tree in celebration of an individual who has made a significant contribution to the University.
+This year's tree was dedicated to the enslaved laborers who built and maintained the University from 1817 to 1865.